telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

-Note that if you are using [multitenant/multiservice](#multiservicemultitenant-database-separation) you need to apply the procedures to each per-tenant/service database
+Note that if you are using [multitenant/multiservice](#multiservicemultitenant-database-separation) you need to apply the procedures to each per-tenant/service database.

 [Top](#top)